-Boundary Theme Representations Natural England Commentary Inclusion of Ockley Court Natural England agrees that the land surrounding Ockley Court does not form part of the AGLV.
+Boundary Theme Re presentation Natural England Commentary Inclusion of Ockley Court Natural England agrees that the land surrounding Ockley Court does not form part of the AGLV.
 Nevertheless, the Natural Beauty Assessment Report has found that Ockley Court, which comprises a collection of listed vernacular buildings that contribute to the natural beauty of the area, does quality for designation.
 This is reflected in the Candidate Area which included the hamlet.
 As noted above, the extent of the Candidate Area was noted as not absolute and that defining a boundary in this transitional landscape would be challenging.
 Natural England agrees that Ockley Court does not form part of the Ockley Conservation Area but this does not mean it is not of merit, nor that it does not express natural beauty given its architectural and historical interest and location within a tract of qualifying land.
 Natural England acknowledges that the landscape is transitional and that there are pockets of lesser quality land due to land use, field boundary loss or development.
 However, Natural England considers that the landscape to the south of Ockley Court also expresses natural beauty with scenic compositions as a result of views to the Greensand Hills, topographic variation and features of interest including the Ockley smock mill (Elmers Mill), Vann Lake SSSI, areas of ancient woodland and incised ghylls.
 Overall, Natural England is of the view that land included within the proposed boundary expresses sufficient natural beauty to justify inclusion within the proposed AONB extension.
 Desirability: The various issues relating to desirability including long term regulatory implications, meeting housing need and the request for a public inquiry are set out in Appendix 2 Conclusion No change.

-Boundary Theme Representations Natural England Commentary Exclusion of land west of Ewhurst BHLF-VUXE-WS17-T Reasons given include: Natural Beauty: Not characteristics of wider qualities of the AONB.
+Boundary Theme Representation Natural England Commentary Exclusion of land west of Ewhurst BHLF-VUXE-WS12-W, BHLF-VUXE-WS14-Q, BHLF-VUXE-WS17-T Reasons given include: Natural Beauty: Not characteristics of wider qualities of the AONB.
 Immediately adjoins and forms part of curtilage to adjacent homes at Thornhurst Brook Farm.
 Includes associated access, buildings and structures - domestic in nature and a residential cluster.
 Closer affinity with edge of Ewhurst Attractive countryside not outstanding.
 Boundary: Proposed boundary is weak.
 Follows degraded hedgerow across open field.
 Boundary should follow woodland west of Thronhurst Brook.
 More consistent boundary.
 Natural England has reviewed this area.
 The proposed boundary describes that it follows hedgerows and the northern side of Thornhurst Lane (page 50 of the Boundary Considerations Report) and also excludes buildings at Sayers Croft Outdoor Learning Centre.
 The intent of the proposed boundary is to exclude the access road and buildings and structures associated with Thornhurst Brook Farm.
 Natural England note that some change has occurred since the original boundary assessment and has identified an alternative boundary slightly to the north which excludes parts of the curtilage associated with homes at Thornhurst Brook Farm and avoids confusion.
 Conclusion Minor deletion to exclude land associated with curtilage associated with Thornhurst Brook Farm.
-(Deletion 11 - Refer to Figure 26b) Support for the proposed Deletion 11 Of the 32 responses received for this area, 23 were in support, with only one providing a reason for their view as follows: Commentary Natural England acknowledges the support for this deletion but notes that some respondents object to Deletion 11 and this is considered below.
-ANON-PQ5Q-KR3Y-G (Waverley Borough Council)
+(Deletion 11 - Refer to Figure 26a)